David Low, MS PhD DTh, Spiritual Counseling, Philadelphia, No Insurance

 What is your typical process for working with a new customer?

-I get to know them in informal convesation berfore moving onto a basic structure and format for assessing the client's issues.
-This always includes the question, "What is the single most important thing that I can help you with right now?"
-I make sure to give them (we practice it in the session) a basic relaxation techniqe if they want it, and at least one concrete homework assignment to be sure something gets done.
+I get to know them in informal conversation before moving onto a basic structure and format for assessing the client's issues.
+This always includes assessing the client's goals, and the question, "What is the single most important thing that I can help you with right now?"
+Quite often we do a basic meditation or relaxation technique (we do it in the session), and at least one concrete homework assignment to be sure something gets done.
 At the end I get them to talk about how the session went for them and what parts of it they thought were or were not helpful.

 What education and/or training do you have that relates to your work?

-At this point, about 10 years counseling, 10 years teaching, and almost that long in full-time spiritual seeking when I could afford it.
+70 years worth of life in June of this year ('24), so I guess I qualify as an elder.!Plus a strong 30-year marriage, so I'm good with couples even thought that is not my specialty.
+Otherwise, specifically, about 10 years counseling, 10 years college teaching and more counseling, and about 10 years academic training, and about 10 years full-time spiritual seeking and wandering when I could afford it.
 I wrote a spirituality textbook that I use for clients interested in that aspect of my work.

 PhD--Religion--lots of counseling in the classroom setting, believe me!!
 Students often want to know how to handle their religious parents.

-MS--Community Counseling; internship in substance abuse.
+MS--Community Counseling; internship in substance abuse (and 7 years experence in that field later).
 Lots of anthropology in this curriculum, so good with indigenous / multicultural issues.

 Certified 5-Star Dream Analysis method; practiced in Archetypal / Projective and a bit of Natural Dreamwork methods.